A discrete model for Gell-Mann matrices: The structure of the combined group

 \subsection{Colour}

 The action of the coloured gluons is a good deal more complicated, since they act by permuting the three copies of $Q_8$.
-Thus they map spin symmetries to flavour symmetries and weak isospin symmetries, which seems to imply that the entire structure of spacetime breaks down once we look at the internal structure of a baryon.
+Thus they map spin symmetries to other types of internal symmetries, which seems to imply that the entire structure of spacetime breaks down once we look at the internal structure of a baryon.
 In other words, at distances less than about $10^{-15}$m, it no longer makes sense to talk about `space' at all.
 Dividing by the speed of light to convert distance to time, we obtain a cutoff of around $3\times 10^{-24}$s below which it does not make sense to talk about `time'.
 This is roughly half the lifetime of the most unstable mesons and baryons in the Standard Model.

-Note however that the lifetime of the $W$ and $Z$ bosons is an order of magnitude smaller, indicating that the process of beta decay of a neutron takes place on this even smaller scale of both time and space, where spacetime may behave very strangely compared to our expectations based on macroscopic physics.

 It is straightforward to compute the action of the coloured gluons on the Dirac matrices, and verify that the action is compatible with (\ref{GellMannunitary}).
 Hence the latter notation provides a simpler way to see the action, if we interpret the three complex coordinates as representing the three $Q_8$ factors.
 In this way the diagonal matrices represent the colourless gluons, and the coloured gluons permute the three factors.